Remote Team Headshots for Distributed Teams | TeamShotsPro

 One of the underappreciated benefits of AI headshots for remote teams: they level the playing field.
 Every team member gets the same professional treatment regardless of their location, access to local photographers, or home setup quality.

-A team member in a small city without access to a professional photography studio gets the same quality headshot as someone in Manhattan.
-A new parent who can't easily schedule a studio visit during business hours can upload selfies at midnight.
-The async, location-independent nature of AI headshots is inherently more inclusive than any traditional approach.
+A team member in a small city without easy studio access can follow the same workflow as someone in Manhattan.
+A new parent who cannot schedule a studio visit during business hours can upload one clear selfie later in the day.
+The async, location-independent workflow removes many of the scheduling and location barriers of traditional photography.

 Building Remote Headshots into Your Onboarding Workflow